-Getting to Glasgow
+How to get to Glasgow

 No matter whether you’ve just arrived in Scotland this morning, or you’ve already spent a few days in exploring Edinburgh, I suggest you start your day in Glasgow in the early morning hours.
-This Glasgow itinerary is based on the assumption that you reach Glasgow city centre around 9am.
+This Glasgow itinerary is based on the assumption that you reach Glasgow city centre around 9 am.

-It is very easy to get from Edinburgh to Glasgow on the train – only 45 minutes, and the airport bus connects Glasgow airport to Glasgow Central in under half an hour.
+It is very easy to get from Edinburgh to Glasgow on the train – only 45 minutes and the airport bus connects Glasgow airport to Glasgow Central in under half an hour.

-All trains and busses arrive in the city centre, just a stone’s throw away from Glasgow highlights such as George Square and the City Chambers, the hustle and bustle of the shopping miles Buchanan Street, Sauchiehall Street and Argyle Street, the Glasgow School of Art or Glasgow Cathedral.
+All trains and buses arrive in the city centre, just a stone’s throw away from Glasgow highlights such as George Square and the City Chambers, the hustle and bustle of the shopping miles Buchanan Street, Sauchiehall Street and Argyle Street, the Glasgow School of Art or Glasgow Cathedral.

 Where to Stay in Glasgow

 If you plan to stay in Glasgow overnight (you could also head back to Edinburgh in the evening), make your way to your hotel first.

-Exploring the West End
+10 am: Exploring the West End

 The West End is Glasgow’s most trendy part of town and the area of Finnieston has even been named one of the coolest neighbourhoods in the UK.
 Start by exploring the wee (=little) lanes surrounding the subway station in Hillhead.
 My favourite ones are Ruthven Lane, Ashton Lane and Cresswell Lane, and all three are seamed with great restaurants and cute vintage shops.

 A good alternative when it’s lashing down (one of the many local words for it’s raining), the glasshouses in the Glasgow Botanical Gardens are a great alternative.
-The tropical temperature are a real treat and it’s one of the many free things to do in Glasgow.
+The tropical temperature is a real treat and it’s one of the many free things to do in Glasgow.

-If you’re into Harry Potter (who am I kidding, who isn’t?!) don’t miss out on the main building of the University of Glasgow – it is an absolute must see in Glasgow.
+If you’re into Harry Potter (who am I kidding, who isn’t?!) don’t miss out on the main building of the University of Glasgow – it is an absolute must-see in Glasgow.
 One peek at the cloisters and you’ll know what I’m talking about!

 From there you can pop by Kelvingrove Art Gallery & Museum (also free) to see a colourful mix of all kinds of exhibitions or go for a stroll in Kelvingrove Park.
 There are many coffee shops along the way, where you can grab a takeaway brew.

-Lunch Options in the West End
+12.30 pm: Lunch in the West End

 I bet, all the exploring has made you hungry again and there are lots of great lunch options along the way that offer vegan as well as omni food.